 8 New Songs Out Today

-So many artists, so little time.
-Each week we review a handful of new albums (of all genres), round up even more new music that we’d call “indie,” and talk about what metal is coming out.
-We post music news, show recaps, track premieres, and more all day.
-That includes a lot of tour announcements, a list of tonight’s NYC shows, and NY shows that just went on sale.
-We publish a monthly playlist of some of our favorite tracks.
-Here’s a daily roundup with a bunch of interesting, newly released songs in one place…
+So many artists, so many songs, so little time.
+Each week we review a handful of new albums (of all genres), round up even more new music that we'd call "indie," and talk about what metal is coming out.
+We post music news, track premieres, and more all day.
+We update a playlist weekly of some of our current favorite tracks.
+Here's a daily roundup with a bunch of interesting, newly released songs in one place.

 Jersey's Bandmanrill fully embraced the New York drill sound in new single "Last Time I Checked."
 It's his first song of the new year, and is only available on YouTube as of now.
 Bandmanrill continues to flex his talents on the track, marrying boastful lyrics with clubby production with ease.